ReadingAndThinking.com

 Elastic Habits: How to Create Smarter Habits That Adapt to Your Day by Stephen Guise

-The things we do every day should be variable, and the specific amount of tasks should be determined according to our state of the day.
+The things we do every day should be variable, and the specific number of tasks should be determined according to our state of the day.

 There are 7 steps to developing a resilient habit: